CACI-International/ergo/bob/README.md

 * Data-manipulation functions (maybe as a plugin).
 * Consider making arrays and maps always argument-position by default, and only command-position when in a nested expression.
+* Consider requiring `exec` explicitly, rather than falling back to it.
+This allows certain errors to be obvious immediately (otherwise, for instance, a command that is mistyped will be "hidden" behind the future returned by exec, and will only become apparent at future execution time).
+* Better function syntax, to make `map` less ugly?